 There are six key types, or grades, of ILP membership.
 We offer membership individually or as a corporate group membership option.

-- Free of charge to students and trainees in some way involved in lighting (max of three years)
+- Free of charge to students and trainees in some way involved in lighting (max of three years) and receiving no or low financial remuneration,

 - Free of charge to all full time apprentices some way involved in lighting (max of three years)